Teddington Lock: World War II

 In 1940 Teddington Lock was the assembly point for an enormous flotilla of small ships from the length of the River Thames to be used in the evacuation of Dunkirk.

-Recent developments
+21st century

 Early twenty-first century renovation and improvement work in the area around the locks was undertaken as part of the Thames Landscape Strategy Teddington Gateway project.

-In 2009 a local community group initiated a feasibility study for exploiting Teddington's weir for electricity generation, inspired by similar community-led generation schemes; Torrs Hydro and Settle Hydro.
+In 2009, a local community group initiated a feasibility study for exploiting Teddington's weir for electricity generation, inspired by similar community-led generation schemes; Torrs Hydro and Settle Hydro.
 The study was encouraging and the Ham Hydro project now proposes using three reverse-Archimedean screws with a total output of 492 kW.
 Environmental concerns, notably those raised by anglers about the potential effect on fish populations, prompted further environmental surveys during 2012.
 The outcome of these considerations is awaited before the London Borough of Richmond upon Thames will determine whether planning permission is to be granted for the scheme.